NorfolkDev/norfolkdevelopers-website/src/pages/words/why-is-that-webdev/index.md

 date: "2014-03-23T18:05:00+01:00"
 title: "Why is that Web Dev running Android Studio?"
 path: "/words/why-is-that-web-dev-running-android-studio"
+tags: "android, apps, code"
 ---

-<p class="attention-grabber">Some of the reasons I’ve decided to start learning Android development instead of doubling down on JavaScript and the open web.</p>
+**Some of the reasons I’ve decided to start learning Android development instead of doubling down on JavaScript and the open web.**

 <figure>
 	<img src="/static/why-is-that-webdev/androidstudio.jpg" alt="Android Studio" />